aakruti09/Analysis-of-Node-Attack-in-MANET-and-Intrusion-Detection-In-AI/README.md

-# Analysis of Node Attack in MANET and Intrusion Detection Using AI
+# MANET Node Attack Analysis and Intrusion Detection using AI

 ## Overview
 This project focuses on analyzing various node attacks in **Mobile Ad-hoc Networks (MANET)** and proposes an **Intrusion Detection System (IDS)** using **Artificial Intelligence (AI)** techniques.
 MANET is known for its decentralized and self-configuring nature, making it vulnerable to active attacks such as **black-hole attacks**, **hello flooding attacks**, and **denial of service (DoS) attacks**.
 The project aims to model these attacks and evaluate their impact on MANET performance metrics.
 Additionally, an AI-based IDS is developed to detect malicious nodes in real-time.